Numerical study on the robustness of the stability for stable black holes

 At the classical level, we emphasize that our results do not imply instability of the vacuum Schwarzschild solution, as no source exists to generate stochastic deformations on metric.
-For a BH surrounded by matter, our results implies that the system cannot keep static configuration for a \textit{long time} in astrophysical settings, since uncontrollable stochastic matter fluctuations near the horizon will lead stochastic deformations on the geometry and inevitably trigger the instability identified here.
+For a BH surrounded by matter, our results imply that the system cannot keep static configuration for a \textit{long time} in astrophysical settings, since uncontrollable stochastic matter fluctuations near the horizon will lead to stochastic deformations on the geometry and inevitably trigger the instability identified here.
 The timescale that this instability becomes considerable depends on amplitude of the deformation.
-The probe scalar field studied here can act as a conduit, transferring energy from the environment to the BH and spatial infinity.
+The probe scalar field studied here can act as a conduit, transferring energy from the environment to the BH and spatial infinity (See also Appendix \ref{energyflux}).
 Consequently, the final state evolves toward a Schwarzschild BH in vacuum, with increased horizon area and energy.
-However, if we posit an underlying quantum-gravitational framework beneath classical general relativity, our analysis indicates that even vacuum Schwarzschild BHs become unstable.
-This suggests that Schwarzschild BHs in a quantum-gravitational framework would gradually lose energy over time, potentially offering a new perspective on BH evaporation.
+However, if we posit an underlying quantum-gravitational framework beneath classical general relativity, it becomes very interesting.
+We found that the quantum fluctuations could destabilize the Schwarzschild BH, implying that the scalar perturbations will exponentially grow with time and keep transferring energy to infinity.
+Will our finding be a potential mechanism for a new perspective on BH evaporation?
+This is a very interesting question.
 Further investigation is needed to establish a direct connection and we hope some useful advances will be obtained in the future.